ForzaETH/race_stack/.docker_utils/README_GUI.md

 xhost:  must be on local machine to add or remove hosts.
 ```

-3. Mmeorize the `DISPLAY` number in this SSH-connected terminal, afeter printing it to screen:
+3. Memorize the `DISPLAY` number in this SSH-connected terminal, after printing it to screen:
 ```bash
 echo $DISPLAY
 ```